peterpih/tidydata/README.md

-## Repository for the Tidy Data Course Project
+## Repository for the Data Gathering and Cleaning Course Project

 This repository contains files and programs for the course project for Coursera's Gathering and Cleaning Data course